Tripartite entanglement in mixed-spin triangle trimmer: The model

-We consider a mixed spin trimer with spins 1/2, 1/2, and 1 in a triangular arrangement, with two different exchange couplings $J_{1}$ (between spin-1 and each spin-1/2) and $J_2$ (between spin-1/2 pairs) and two different g-factors, the one of 1/2 spins and the spin-1 ion have g-factor equal to $g_1$, while the other spin-1/2 ion has g-factor equal to $g_2$.
+We consider a mixed spin trimmer with spins 1/2, 1/2, and 1 in a triangular arrangement, with two different exchange couplings $J_{1}$ (between spin-1 and each spin-1/2) and $J_2$ (between spin-1/2 pairs) and two different $g$-factors, the one of 1/2 spins and the spin-1 ion have $g$-factor equal to $g_1$, while the other spin-1/2 ion has $g$-factor equal to $g_2$.

 The spin Hamiltonian of the model has the following form:

 where $\boldsymbol s_{a}$, $a=1, 2$, are spin-1/2 operators, and $\boldsymbol S_{3}$ stands for spin-1 operators.